remy/twitterlib/README.markdown

 <pre><code>twitterlib[METHOD](subject, options, callback)</code></pre>

-*Note that within the callback, <code>this</code> is the twitterlib object allowing you to call utility methods within the callback.*
+Note that the twitterlib library returns itself in all the API methods (and the <code>next</code> method) so you can chain calls.

 * favs - favourites for a user
 * list - status for members of list, *subject* is in the format: screen\_name/list\_id